 - Janice is a new student.
-A fellow student, Eric, invites her out for drinks after class.
+A fellow student, Eric, invites her out for drinks after a friendly note. - nature. - Eric makes her uncomfortable, and it began as soon as she started school.

+class.
 Over drinks, Eric asks whether they can have dinner sometime.
 Janice laughs off the suggestion, and they continue drinking together.
 At the end of the evening, Eric again asks her to dinner.
-She says "No." They end the evening on a friendly note. - The following day, Eric sends an IM to Janice's smart phone and again asks her out.
+She says "No." They end the evening on

+• The following day, Eric sends an IM to Janice's smart phone and again asks her out.
 Janice responds that she has a partner.
-Over the next few months, Eric and Janice email one another with jokes and videos, some of which are sexual in nature. - A couple months later Janice files a claim of sexual harassment claiming that Eric makes her uncomfortable, and it began as soon as she started school.
+Over the next few months, Eric and Janice email one another with jokes and videos, some of which are sexual in

+• A couple months later Janice files a claim of sexual harassment claiming that